Improving Your Buildings Energy Efficiency

-Window insulation should be seen as the number one priority for energy-conscious companies and home owners this winter.
+Window insulation should be seen as the number one priority for energy-conscious companies and homeowners alike this winter.
 The problem is that most people do not know how to go about insulating their windows.

-The most logical step, many believe, is to install low-emissivity (low-e) glazing.
-By absorbing a significant amount of energy created by heating systems inside the building, low-e glazing is extremely effective at preventing heat loss and keeping energy bills down as a result.
-However, low-e glazing requires new windows to be installed, a very large upheaval and an expensive investment that will make a significant impact to your pocket.
+The most logical step, many believe, is to install low-emissivity (Low-E) glazing.
+By absorbing a significant amount of energy created by heating systems inside the building, Low-E glazing is extremely effective at preventing heat loss and keeping energy bills down as a result.
+However, Low-E glazing requires new windows to be installed, a very large upheaval and an expensive investment that will make a significant impact on your pocket.

-Fortunately there is a product which will upgrade your existing windows to conform with Low-e glass performance, and at a fraction of the cost of replacement windows.
+Fortunately, there is energy-saving window film which will upgrade your existing windows to conform with Low-e glass performance and at a fraction of the cost of replacement windows.

-Clear Low-e window film is a retrofit product, that can be applied to existing windows, without the need for replacement.
-This is not just an easier option; it’s also around 80 percent cheaper, and by reflecting 25% of interior heat back into the room, there’s no compromise on performance either.
-Additionally with window film, the promise of energy saving extends beyond the winter months, allowing for reduced energy consumption when the sun comes out during the summer.
+Our Low-E window film is a retrofit product, that can be applied to existing windows, without the need for replacement.
+This is not just an easier option; it’s also around 80 % cheaper than replacing your glass.
+By reflecting 25% of interior heat back into the room, there’s no compromise on performance either.
+Additionally, with window film, the promise of energy-saving extends beyond the winter months, allowing for reduced energy consumption when the sun comes out during the summer.